utdata/chj-r-introduction/students/practice-quests.md

 ### Day 2, Part 1

-Picking up with the `reports_cut` object you created above.
+Picking up with the `reports` object you created above.

 1. Reduce the data from the 100 columns to the following variables and save into a new R object called `reports_cut`: report_date, death_illness, q_station, notification_time, agency, person_type, gender, vessel_name, presumptive_diagnosis.
 1. From the `reports_cut` data, create a new dataframe called "crew" with people who were a Crew Member (person_type).
 How many reports?